ariksman/azure-notes/README.md

 ## Development-Notes

-All notes related to Azure.
+All notes related to Azure, C#, react and devOps.

 ## Azure Service-Principal